davedx/dex.ts/README.md

 Dex.ts was designed after many iterations and technologies across a myriad of fast-paced startup projects.

 Its primary aim is to be just what you need to get deployed and executing as fast as possible, with minimal baggage.

+## Packages

+`dex.ts` - the framework
+`hn-demo` - the example application

+Eventually dex.ts will be published to npm.